TheSecondAmigo/extractflds/README.md

 extractflds
 ===========

-Extract fields and generate PNG files from a CVS-like file
+Extract fields and generate PNG files from a CSV-like file

 This script allows a user to generate PNG files from a Csv-like file